Last updated: February 8, 2026

 In providing the service, LEXTEUR collects the following categories of data, limited to what is strictly necessary (principle of data minimization, Article 5(1)(c) GDPR):

 IMPORTANT: LEXTEUR does not collect, store, or have access to the content of your legal documents or your clients' personal data.
 All document processing (text extraction, character recognition, anonymization) is performed locally on your workstation via the desktop application.
 Only text previously anonymized through tokenization (replacement of identifying data with generic tokens such as [PERSON_1], [ADDRESS_1]) is transmitted to the analysis service.
-This mechanism is designed to preserve attorney-client privilege.
+This mechanism ensures that data covered by attorney-client privilege is never exposed server-side.

 Some of our subprocessors are established outside the European Economic Area (EEA).
-Data transfers to these providers are governed by standard contractual clauses (SCCs) adopted by the European Commission pursuant to Article 46(2)(c) GDPR, or by adequacy decisions where applicable.
-You may obtain a copy of the safeguards in place by contacting dpo@lexteur.com.
+Data transfers to these providers are governed by standard contractual clauses (SCCs) adopted by the European Commission pursuant to Article 46(2)(c) GDPR, or by adequacy decisions where applicable (notably the EU-US Data Privacy Framework for Anthropic and Resend).
+You may obtain a copy of the safeguards in place by contacting privacy@lexteur.com.

 LEXTEUR's architecture is designed to guarantee by design (privacy by design, Article 25 GDPR) the protection of your clients' data and your case files.
 Document processing is performed entirely on your workstation: (1) text extraction via embedded optical recognition (local execution), (2) named entity detection via proprietary NER engine (local execution), (3) tokenization of identifying data into pseudonymized tokens.
 Only the anonymized text is transmitted to the analysis API (Anthropic).
-This architecture ensures that no identifying data from your clients leaves your workstation, thus preserving attorney-client privilege.
+This architecture ensures that no identifying data from your clients leaves your workstation, thus ensuring that data covered by attorney-client privilege is never exposed server-side.

 LEXTEUR contractually ensures that each subprocessor provides sufficient guarantees regarding the implementation of appropriate technical and organizational measures, in compliance with GDPR requirements.
 The list of subprocessors may be updated; any material change will be notified to users.

-Account data (identification, profile): retained for the duration of the contractual relationship, then 3 years after the last account activity (standard civil statute of limitations under French law).
+Account data (identification, profile): retained for the duration of the contractual relationship, then deleted within five (5) years after the last account activity, in accordance with the standard civil statute of limitations (Article 2224 of the French Civil Code).
+This period enables LEXTEUR to respond to any contractual claim within the legal timeframe.
 Billing data: retained for 10 years in accordance with accounting and tax obligations (Article L.123-22 of the French Commercial Code).
 Connection data (technical logs): retained for 12 months in accordance with Article L.34-1 of the French Postal and Electronic Communications Code.
-Documents and analyses: no server-side retention — documents are processed locally and are never stored by LEXTEUR.
-You may request deletion of your data at any time (subject to legal retention obligations) by contacting dpo@lexteur.com.
+Documents and analyses: no server-side retention of source documents — only anonymized markdowns (pseudonyms only) are kept for mobile sync and deleted within the same delay as account data.
+You may request early deletion of your data at any time (subject to legal retention obligations) by contacting privacy@lexteur.com.

 In accordance with the General Data Protection Regulation, you have the following rights regarding your personal data: